akuklev/HOCC/README.md

   ≤-succ(\n \m) : (n ≤ m) → (n ≤ m')
 ```

-Each inductive automatically comes with an indictively defined equality relation that exactly follows the pattern
+Each inductive type automatically comes with an indictively defined equality relation that exactly follows the pattern
 of its generators.
 For example, for the type of natural numbers the equality relation can be given as:
 ```
 #Inductive (=) : Nat → Nat → Ω